openshift/enhancements/enhancements/windows-containers/container-runtime-containerd.md

 steps.
 The config file which will be used by containerd will point to the same CNI/IPAM executables.

 ## WMCO CLI option
-WMCO CLI option 'runtime' will be used to choose containerd as the runtime during the OpenShift 4.10 / WMCO 5.0.0 development cycle.
-In the 4.10 community operator, it will be specified as `--runtime containerd`.
+WMCO CLI option 'dockerRuntime' will be used to choose Docker or containerd as the runtime during the OpenShift 4.10 / WMCO 5.0.0 development cycle.
+In the 4.10 community operator, it will be specified as `--dockerRuntime false`.
 In the absence of this flag, Docker will become the default runtime and this is how we will release WMCO 5.0.0.
 We will remove this flag in 4.11 and make containerd the default runtime in WMCO 6.0.0.
 At any given point in time, we have one runtime support and will not allow switching between runtime.

 ## Containerd logging
 Containerd can be started with parameters in which we can enable logging and specify the file path to